noinia/hgeometry/README.md

 HGeometry also contains an implementation of some geometric data structures.
 In particular,

+* A one dimensional Interval Tree.
+The base tree is static.
 * A one dimensional Segment Tree.
 The base tree is static.